AishaAgarwal/Astral/README.md

 7. You can now test the API using Postman or any other API testing tool.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Scaling Strategies

+* Increase the number of application server instances to distribute the load.
+Use a load balancer to manage traffic across these servers, ensuring that no single server becomes a bottleneck.
+* Distribute data across multiple database servers (shards).
+Each shard holds a subset of the data, allowing for better load distribution and faster query performance.
+* Use caching solutions like Redis or Memcached to store frequently accessed data in memory.
+This reduces the load on your database and speeds up data retrieval.
+* Create indexes on frequently queried fields to speed up data retrieval and reduce query execution time.
+* Implement message queues (e.g., RabbitMQ, Kafka) to handle background tasks and decouple processing from request handling.
+This allows for more efficient handling of high-throughput data and tasks.

 <!-- CONTRIBUTING -->
 ## Contributing